DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 That's why most of the successes in RL were achieved on games or in simulation only.
 For instance, in this [work](https://www.youtube.com/watch?v=aTDkYFZFWug) by ETH Zurich, the ANYmal robot was trained in simulation only, and then tested in the real world.

-As a general advice, to obtain better performances, you should augment the budget of the agent (number of training timesteps).
+As general advice, to obtain better performance, you should increase the budget of the agent (number of training timesteps).

 In order to achieve the desired behavior, expert knowledge is often required to design an adequate reward function.
 This *reward engineering* (or *RewArt* as coined by [Freek Stulp](http://www.freekstulp.net/)), necessitates several iterations.
 As a good example of reward shaping,